Improving measurement error and representativeness in nonprobability surveys: Data analysis

 \subsection{IPW estimators from opt-in samples}

 We use the method discussed in Section \ref{sec_rep} leveraging \texttt{R} package \texttt{nonprobsvy} to calculate $\hat{\mu}_{CLW}$ for 3 opt-in samples $O_1, O_2, O_3$, with $P_1, P_2, P_3$ respectively as reference.
+We emphasize that there is no inherent pairing between the surveys $O_j$ and $P_j$; that is, any combination of $O_j$ and $P_k$, for $j, k = 1, 2, 3$, can be used to improve representativeness.
+In our analysis, we use the matched indices $O_j$ and $P_j$ for $j = 1, 2, 3$, but we expect similar results with other combinations.
+This assignment also ensures independence across the pairs, which is critical for estimating $\hat \epsilon$ in the composite estimator \eqref{eq:new-mu-comb-2} using external data sources independently.
 In the propensity score logistic model we consider age, gender, race, education and region as auxiliary variables.
-For opt-in samples we compare two estimators: one is survey weighted mean using calibrated weights from Pew ($\hat{\mu}_{cal}$) and the other is inverse propensity weighted estimator ($\hat{\mu}_{CLW}$), whereas for ABS samples we consider only the first one (using survey weights from Pew).
-Thus, to maintain similarity, we use the notation $\hat{\mu}_{cal}$ for $ps$, which is the same as $\hat{\mu}_{ps}$.
-Refer to Table \ref{est_list} for details on the estimators.
-MAE values are calculated using \eqref{eq:MAE} with $m=12$ benchmark questions having only `Yes'/`No' answer.
-Details of these questions are given in Table \ref{qs_det}.
+For opt-in samples, we compare two estimators {in terms of MSD} -- one is survey weighted mean using calibrated weights from Pew ($\hat{\mu}_{cal}$) and the other is IPW estimator ($\hat{\mu}_{CLW}$).
+For ABS samples, only the first one is applicable ($\hat{\mu}_{cal}$).
+A list of the estimators that we compare in this data analysis, with detailed formula, is provided in Table \ref{est_list}.
+For these estimators, {MSD} values are calculated using \eqref{eq:MSE} with $m=12$ benchmark questions having only `Yes'/`No' answer.
+Details of these questions are provided in Table \ref{qs_det}.